rage/programming-23/data/part-4/6-strings-and-lists.md

 ## More slices

-In fact the `[]` syntax works very similarly to the `range` function, which means we can also give it a step:
+In fact, the `[]` syntax works very similarly to the `range` function, which means we can also give it a step:

 ```python
 my_string = "exemplary"